icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

     create a data-parallel implementation of your CDC function from homework 2 that uses four cores of ARM A53 to achieve parallelism speedup.
 The starter code can be found in `hw3/assignment/cdc_parallel`.
+    If you do not see the speedup with four cores, please increase the size of the .txt file.
     1. What is the best performance that one could theoretically achieve with a data-parallel mapping of CDC on 4 cores over the single core solution?